Multi-Vehicle Car Accident in Albuquerque Leaves Injuries and Questions Unanswered

 Other causes of motor vehicle accidents in New Mexico include aggressive driving and fatigue.
 Aggressive driving includes activities such as tailgating, weaving in and out of traffic, and making sudden lane changes, and was responsible for 8.9% of all accidents in 2018.
 Fatigue, caused by drowsy driving, was responsible for 8.2% of all accidents.

-In an effort to reduce the number of vehicle accidents in New Mexico, state officials have implemented a number of initiatives.
+State officials have implemented several initiatives to reduce the number of vehicle accidents in New Mexico.
 These initiatives include public awareness campaigns about the dangers of distracted and impaired driving and increased enforcement of safety laws.

 In addition, the New Mexico Department of Transportation has partnered with local law enforcement agencies to crack down on speeders and aggressive drivers.
 The department has also installed speed cameras on certain highways and roads to detect and deter speeding.

-The New Mexico Department of Transportation also offers free defensive driving classes to help drivers stay safe on the roads.
-These classes are offered throughout the state and focus on teaching drivers the skills necessary to avoid collisions.
+The New Mexico Department of Transportation also offers free defensive driving classes to help drivers stay safe.
+These classes are offered throughout the state and teach drivers the skills necessary to avoid collisions.

 Although there is still much work to be done, these initiatives have helped to reduce the number of vehicle accidents in New Mexico.
 In 2018, the number of reported accidents decreased by 14.3% from the previous year, and the number of fatalities decreased by 1.5%.

-By raising awareness about the dangers of distracted, impaired, and aggressive driving and enforcing safety laws, New Mexico can continue to reduce the number of vehicle accidents in the state.
+By raising awareness about the dangers of distracted, impaired, and aggressive driving and enforcing safety laws, New Mexico can continue reducing vehicle accidents in the state.